• Nepal Trekking Planner

 Program and activities begin early before breakfast, walk to the elephant platform for the ride on elephant backs leading you into the dense jungle to witness wildlife in its natural habitat.

-Other activities include a visit to elephant stables and elephant bathing and briefing.
-After lunch drives into the jungles as well as ride on a dug-out canoe floating on Rapti River where you can see freshwater Gangetic Gharial and Mugger crocodiles, if lucky including freshwater dolphins, and otters.
+Other activities include a visit to elephant stables, elephant bathing, and a briefing.
+After lunch, you drive into the jungles and ride on a dug-out canoe floating on the Rapti River, where you can see freshwater Gangetic Gharial and Mud crocodiles, and, if lucky, freshwater dolphins and otters.

 Jungle activities